 Dr. Rob van Eijk serves as the Future of Privacy Forum’s Managing Director for Europe.
-In this role, Eijk will implement FPF’s agenda in Europe, overseeing its day-to-day operations, and manage relationships with stakeholders in industry, government, academia, and civil society.
-He expects to deploy this expertise in the European tech market, helping local start ups, entrepreneurs and technologists establish the knowledge and expertise needed to navigate tech and innovation policy.
+In this role, van Eijk implements FPF’s agenda in Europe, overseeing its day-to-day operations, and manages relationships with stakeholders in the industry, government, academia, and civil society.

 Learn more about Rob’s work by reading Rob van Eijk Discusses Trends in European Privacy Discussions.